In this section

 Do you have access to the right technology and support?

 You’ll need a reliable internet connection and a smartphone, tablet or laptop computer.
+You can test your connection by using this link.
 Most video platforms can run on most browsers.
 Even if you’re not confident in using computers, a carer or relative may be able to help you set it up and get started.

 Will you have enough privacy to talk to the clinician confidentially?